PolyRocketMatt/Delegate/README.md

 ## Why choose Delegate?

-In the past, many command frameworks have been created for various Minecraft server implementations.
-Personally, I felt like most of these weren't exactly what I was looking for.
-These command frameworks where either lacking features, became convoluted very quickly, or simply didn't support enough platforms.

-Delegate mitigates these problems by allowing the creation of simple commands, but also allows for the creation of complex commands with subcommands, tab completion, brigadier support and more.
-Unlike most command frameworks, at it's core Delegate does not use annotation based command creation (it is however possible to use annotations).
-Furthermore, Delegate is available for every major Minecraft server implementation.
-If your implementation is not supported, it is possible to implement the framework for your platform in minimal time.
+In the past, many command frameworks have tried to solve the problem of allowing developers to create commands in a simple and intuitive way.
+However, most of these frameworks either became convoluted very quickly, or simply didn't support enough platforms.
+Delegate aims to solve these problems by allowing the creation of simple commands, but also allows for the creation of complex commands with subcommands, tab completion, brigadier support and more.
+Furthermore, Delegate is completely tested with unit tests and use-case tests, ensuring the default implementations will work as intended on all platforms.

 ## Features